Wrist Inflammation

 - Swelling and possible redness

-- Feeling of warmth in the wrist
+- Sensation of warmth in the wrist

 - Stiffness, especially after rest or in the morning